 Electrical.
-During the rough-in phase, a conduit for a solar circuit can be installed, whether from the attic or a ground mount.
-More significantly, for backup power systems, the main utility service connection to the home and the main breaker panel can be planned for ease of installation installation, reducing retrofit costs.
-Backup power systems commonly use a whole-house backup configuration by intercepting power right after the utility meter.
-Otherwise, the home may be partially backed up by installing a secondary breaker panel and separating backup circuits from non-backup circuits (less common).
+During the rough-in phase, conduits for the solar circuits can be installed.
+For backup power systems, the main utility service connection to the home and the main breaker panel can be planned for ease of installation, reducing retrofit costs.
+A typical installation provides backup for the whole home by intercepting power at, or right after the utility meter.
+In other cases, the home may be partially backed up by installing a secondary breaker panel and separating backup circuits from non-backup circuits (such as electric heat).
 In the case of partial backup, the backup and non-backup circuits should be wired separately during the rough-in phase.

 Envelope/Insulation.
 Heating and cooling is the largest energy requirement for most buildings, so insulation and air-tightness are the most critical aspect of building efficiency, especially in winter climates.
 This is particularly true for solar-powered homes that aim to be fully self-powered during the winter when there is the least sunshine.